OGRECave/ogre/Docs/14-Notes.md

 Ogre can now run on Wayland in Linux if compiled with `OGRE_USE_WAYLAND=TRUE`.
 This is supported across all GL and Vulkan render systems, as well as the OgreBites SDL2 integration.

 ## Vulkan on macOS (since 14.6)

+The Vulkan render system can now be used on macOS via [MoltenVK](https://github.com/KhronosGroup/MoltenVK).
+Window surfaces are created through the `VK_EXT_metal_surface` extension, so a Vulkan SDK (or a standalone MoltenVK build) providing this extension is required at runtime.